FelixKatz77/pyGecko/README.md

 integrated into automated workflows and can be used as a stand-alone tool or as a python library.

 ## Installation

+> [!IMPORTANT]
+> To read vendor files you need to install the msConvert tool from ProteoWizard.
+You can download it from [here](http://proteowizard.sourceforge.net/download.html).
+> You need to specify the path to the msConvert.exe before the first run of pyGecko.

 pyGecko can be installed via pip:

 ```bash